pism/pism/doc/sphinx/manual/practical-usage/saving-time-series.rst

 ..
 FIXME: do we still interpolate linearly?

-Omitting the ``-ts_vars`` option makes PISM save *all* available variables, as listed in tables |diagnostics|.
+Omitting the ``-ts_vars`` option makes PISM save *all* available variables listed in :ref:`sec-ts_vars`.
 Because scalar time-series take minimal storage space, compared to spatially-varying data, this is usually a reasonable choice.
 Run PISM with the :opt:`-list_diagnostics` option to see the list of all available time-series.